buildpacks/docs/content/docs/for-platform-operators/concepts/base-images.md

 * Trusted CA certificates in the launch environment
 * The default user in the run environment

-The platform must ensure that:

-* The image config's `Env` field has the environment variable `PATH` set to a valid set of paths or explicitly set to empty (`PATH=`)

-The platform should ensure that:

-* The image config's `User` field is set to a user with a **DIFFERENT** user [UID/SID](https://github.com/buildpacks/spec/blob/main/README.md#operating-system-conventions) as the build image
-* The image config's `Label` field has the label `io.buildpacks.base.maintainer` set to the name of the image maintainer
-* The image config's `Label` field has the label `io.buildpacks.base.homepage` set to the homepage of the image
-* The image config's `Label` field has the label `io.buildpacks.base.released` set to the release date of the image.
-* The image config's `Label` field has the label `io.buildpacks.base.description` set to the description of the image
-* The image config's `Label` field has the label `io.buildpacks.base.metadata` set to additional metadata related to the image
-* The image config's `Label` field has the label `io.buildpacks.rebasable` set to `true` to indicate that new run image versions maintain [ABI-compatibility](https://en.wikipedia.org/wiki/Application_binary_interface) with previous versions (see [Compatibility Guarantees](https://github.com/buildpacks/spec/blob/main/platform.md#compatibility-guarantees)).

 #### Anatomy of a runtime base image

 A `runtime` image may contain: